ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 It is also useful to note that printing a large number of messages to the command window can slow down your program.
 So when doing code timings, make sure to add semicolons to most lines and not too many command window output commands such as `fprintf` or `display`.

 Another way to find the slow parts in your code is the Matlab profiler.
+When you run code with the profiler enabled, Matlab tracks the amount of time spent in each function, and each line of code.
+You can then generate a report that shows which lines are taking the most time.
 Details on using the Matlab profiler may be found at [https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html](https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html)

 ## Parallel Random Number Generation